Pop Culture Pepsi Challenge1 of 12

 Of course, as with all things, there’s room for both in the lives of many fans (and one director, J.J.
 Abrams).
 But that doesn’t mean that the two mega-franchises aren’t constantly pitted against each other in one of genre fiction’s biggest debates.
 So is Star Trek or Star Wars better?
 Well, that likely depends on whether you dream of a fantastic future or an impossible past.

-This debate is seeing some renewed vigor now that Star Wars: The Force Awakens has launched a new generation of the venerable franchise, with Star Trek Beyond hitting theaters this summer, to be followed by a new TV series in 2017.
+This debate is seeing some renewed vigor now that Star Wars has movies coming out every year, a new generation of Star Trek is back on TV with Discovery.

 But is either universe arguably better?
 The fact is, the competition between the two companies has undoubtedly made both companies improve and evolve over the years.
 DC’s classic stories spurred on some of Marvel’s best creations, and Marvel’s groundbreaking storytelling forced DC to break its mold.